 If you or a loved one has recently been diagnosed with BPAN, we hope our website can help answer some of your questions and guide you to the most appropriate resources.
 We encourage you to call our team to speak to a genetic counselor who can help you navigate this diagnosis.
 Please email us at email@example.com and we will set up a phone call with you.

-BPAN (Beta-propeller Protein-associated Neurodegeneration) is an NBIA disorder that is characterized by childhood developmental delay and seizures, with adult-onset movement problems, including dystonia and parkinsonism.
+BPAN (Beta-propeller Protein-associated Neurodegeneration) is emerging as the most common NBIA disorder.
+It is characterized by childhood developmental delay and seizures, with adult-onset movement problems, including dystonia and parkinsonism.

 Symptoms of BPAN typically start to appear in early childhood.

 - Usually the first change that is noticed

 - Expressive language is significantly affected and kids usually develop few to no words